-This course of visual anthropology will be a convergence of studies and practices from the interrelated fields of cultural anthropology, cultural studies of the visual world as udies.
-Visual Anthropology includes all cultural anthropological studies of the visual world as well as the transmission of anthropological know ledge by visual means.
-We will analyze the histary, philosophy, ethics, production and consumption of ethnographic and non-ethnographic film and photography, visual culture products, and computer technology within both established institutions and the broader popular culture.
+This course of visual anthropology will be a convergence of studies and practices from the interrelated fields of cultural anthropology, cultural studies and film/media studies.
+Visual Anthropology includes all cultural anthropological studies of the visual world as well as the transmission of anthropological knowledge by visual means.
+We will analyze the history, philosophy, ethics, production and consumption of ethnographic and non-ethnographic film and photography, visual culture products, and computer technology within both established institutions and the broader popular culture.
 Visual anthropology is concerned with the documentation of culture, social institutions and everyday human visual media.
 It can be used as a tool for ethnographic research, media analysis, studies of material culture, critical engagement with the arts and other forms of cultural display.
-3 CREDITS: 33 LECTURE HOURS